A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 Herschfeld shows that a left infinite radical converges if and only if the sequence $a_n$ has a limit $a$.
-The limit of the left infinite radical is then when $a>0$ (compare \textsc{Doppler 1832} ; and \textsc{Ginsburg 1916} , which Herschfeld cites).
+The limit of the left infinite radical is then when $a>0$ (compare \hyperref[Ber1692]{\textsc{Bernoulli 1692}} ; and \hyperref[Gin1916]{\textsc{Ginsburg 1916}} , which Herschfeld cites).
 Lastly, his Theorem III states without proof that for $a_n\ge 0$ and $r_n\in(0,1]$, suppose the series $\sum_{n=1}^\infty r_1r_2\cdots r_n$ converges; then the right infinite radical converges if and only if